New Attractions to Visit and Ways to Get to Them in Berlin

 Berlin, Germany is offering visitors exciting attractions to explore in the city as well as new ways to get around.

-With 2020 being a difficult year to travel, Berlin is hoping to reboot their tourism industry as travel restrictions lift and people begin to start exploring again.
+With this being a difficult year to travel, Berlin is hoping to reboot their tourism industry as travel restrictions lift and people begin to start exploring again.

 The Humboldt Forum: More than a Museum

-According to Visit Berlin, the Humboldt Forum is Berlin’s top sight that is opening in 2021.
-The museum will be a place for art, culture, and the discussion that surrounds it.
+According to Visit Berlin, the Humboldt Forum is Berlin’s top site opened in 2021.
+The museum is a place for art, culture, and the discussion that surrounds it.

-The Humboldt Forum will be located adjacent to the Museum Island which is in the city’s historic center.
+The Humboldt Forum is located adjacent to Museum Island which is in the city’s historic center.

 The Humboldt Forum takes the place of the Hohenzollern Palace which once stood there before it was damaged in World War II.